"Zoology" of non-invertible duality defects: the view from class $\mathcal{S}$: Duality defects and discrete topological manipulations

 \section{Duality defects and discrete topological manipulations}

-In this Section we define generic duality defects in theories with a $(\bZ_N)^g$ one-form symmetry and describe their composition properties.
-In theories of class $\cS$ the duality group has a natural $\Sp{(2g, \bZ_N)}$ action\footnote{Geometrically this follows from the short exact sequence \be \tor \rightarrow \MCG(\Sigma_g) \rightarrow \Sp{(2g, \bZ)} \ee where $\MCG(\Sigma_g)$ is mapping class group and $\tor$ is the Torelli group.} on $H_1(\Sigma_g, \bZ_N)$ which sends a Lagrangian lattice $\cL$ to \be \cL \to M \cL \, , \ \ \ \ \ \ \ M=\left( \right) \in \Sp{(2g, \bZ_N)} \, \ee while acting on the complex structure matrix as $\Omega \to M(\Omega) = (A \Omega + B)(C \Omega + D)\inv$.
+In this Section, we define generic duality defects in theories with a $(\bZ_N)^g$ one-form symmetry and describe their composition properties.
+In theories of class $\cS$, the duality group has a natural $\Sp{(2g, \bZ_N)}$ action\footnote{Geometrically, this follows from the short exact sequence \be \tor \rightarrow \MCG(\Sigma_g) \rightarrow \Sp{(2g, \bZ)} \ee where $\MCG(\Sigma_g)$ is mapping class group and $\tor$ is the Torelli group.} on $H_1(\Sigma_g, \bZ_N)$ which sends a Lagrangian lattice $\cL$ to \be \cL \to M \cL \, , \ \ \ \ \ \ \ M=\left( \right) \in \Sp{(2g, \bZ_N)} \, \ee while acting on the complex structure matrix as $\Omega \to M(\Omega) = (A \Omega + B)(C \Omega + D)\inv$.

 As remarked in \cite{Choi:2021kmx, Kaidi:2022uux} in the case of $g=1$, the same action on global variants can also be realized by appropriately choosing a topological manipulation $\Phi_\cL^{M}$.
 This corresponds to gauging a subgroup $\cA$ of the one-form symmetry, possibly with discrete torsion.
 The space of topological manipulations forms a central extension of $\Sp{(2g, \bZ_N)}$, which we denote $\Sp{(2g, \bZ_N)}_T$.
-Let us clarify that, despite our notation, the transformation $\Phi_\cL^M$ is \emph{not} associated to the element $M$ in $\Sp{(2g, \bZ_N)}_T$.
-The group of topological manipulations instead acts on the right on matrices $\cL$ of $\Sp{(2g , \bZ_N)} / \cP(2g, \bZ_N)$ parametrizing the possible global structures.
-This assures that the duality action and the topological manipulations commute.
+When we represent a topological manipulation $\Phi_\cL^{M}$ as a matrix in $\text{Sp}(2g, \mathbb{Z}_N)$, it acts on the global variant parameterized by the matrix $V$ on the right.
+We observe that, similar to the duality transformations acting from the left, there exists a parabolic subgroup $\mathcal{P}(2g, \mathbb{Z}_N)$ of $\text{Sp}(2g, \mathbb{Z}_N)$ for topological manipulations, which leaves the global variant unchanged.
+Importantly, the right action of these topological manipulations ensures that they commute with the duality action.